 To earn the master's degree with a major in counseling, you must satisfactorily complete the counseling-foundation block plus either the agency/marriage and family therapy counseling core or the school counseling core curricula shown below.
-You also must satisfactorily complete supervised off-campus internships and two or three (agency/marriage and family therapy) on-campus practicums, a comprehensive examination, and a portfolio evaluation.
+You also must satisfactorily complete supervised off-campus internships and two or three (agency/marriage and family therapy) on-campus practicums, and a comprehensive examination.